OU to increase number of nursing students by admitting all qualified applicants

-OKLAHOMA CITY — University of Oklahoma officials on Tuesday announced plans to dramatically increase enrollment at the school's College of Nursing to reduce a staffing shortage across the state.
+OKLAHOMA CITY — University of Oklahoma officials announced plans on Tuesday to dramatically increase enrollment at the school's College of Nursing to reduce a shortage of nurses across the state.

 This fall, the college will begin admitting all qualified applicants.

-For the incoming 2022 fall class, the university admitted all 555 qualified applicants compared to the fall of 2021 when only 366 students were admitted.
+For the incoming 2022 fall class, the university admitted all 555 qualified applicants.
+In comparison, only 366 students were admitted in the fall of 2021.

-“That was only 62 percent of the qualified applicants,” said University of Oklahoma President Joseph Harroz, Jr.
+“That was only 62% of the qualified applicants,” said University of Oklahoma President Joseph Harroz Jr.

 The cost to increase enrollment will be about $14 million, said OU College of Nursing Dean Julie Huff.